HyperviewHQ/hyperview_docs/documentation/product/outlet-control/index.md

 1. A Control license.
 This enables the Outlet Control, Firmware Management and Rack Security features
 2. A supported device
 3. A configured device.
-I.e. The device is configured to allow outlet control and the appropriate {ref}`control operations<Control-operations-doc>` parameters set.
+I.e. The device is configured to allow outlet control and the appropriate {ref}`control operations<control-operations-doc>` parameters are set.

 :::{note}
 All user roles can access the Layout page for outlet control, but only Administrator and Data Center Manager users can initiate a control action.